maximumjpeg/maximumjpeg/README.md

 - 👯 I’m looking to collaborate on ...
 Front End, System Design and Game Development.
 - 🤔 I’m looking for help with ...
 Solidifying my Full Stack development skillsets.
 - 💬 Ask me about ...
 Excalidraw.
-- 📫 How to reach me: ... email.
+- 📫 How to reach me: ...
+Email.
 - 😄 Pronouns: ...
 He/Him/His
 - ⚡ Fun fact: ...
 I am a 3x Gemini ♊️♊️♊️